ILIAS-eLearning/ILIAS/src/UI/README.md

 * How could we make sure, that documentation and tests match up as much as possible?
 Could we generate tests from comments directly?
 How would one do that?
+* Should the UI elements be immutable? (currently the tests say yes)

 ## ToDos: